 Tax Relief and Tax Rebate

 Tax Rebate: If your total taxable income is less than Rs 5,00,000 then you can claim a tax rebate up to Rs 12,500.
 The total taxable income is calculated after deducting all the deductions, exemptions, and allowances.
-The tax rebate is available under the existing and new tax regimes.
+The tax rebate is available under the old and new tax regimes.
+With Budget 2023, under the new tax regime if the the total income is less than Rs 7 lakh then rebate is available.
+Hence, no tax for an income upto Rs 7 lakhs under the new tax regime.

 Tax Relief: If you have received any arrears of salary during the financial year then you can claim tax relief under section 89.

 The standard deduction has replaced the exemption against travel allowance and medical expenditure.
 The exemption has been clubbed together.
 With effect from the financial year 2019-20, you can claim a standard deduction of Rs 50,000 against travel allowance and medical expenditure.
-You need not provide any bills or other documentary proof of the exempses.
-However, standard deduction is not available under the new tax regime
+You need not provide any bills or other documentary proof of the expenses.
+Earlier, standard deduction was not available under the new tax regime.
+However, with Budget 2023, standard deduction is available under the new tax regime as well.

 The above method is applicable if you have only salary income during the financial year.
 However, you may have income from capital gains, rental income, business or professional income, or income from other sources.
 In such a case you need to add the income from all these sources and then compute the net tax payable.